 This workshop provides a detailed review of the significant technical requirements of International Financial Reporting Standards (IFRSs), including accounting and reporting for financial instruments, as well as other standards relevant to the financial services sector.
 It includes coverage of the requirements of the relevant standards and interpretations, hands-on case studies, examples, exercises, small-group projects, and benefits from the interactive participation of the attendees.
 Our specialist instructors explain the principles clearly and simply and provide real-world examples, thereby immersing participants in the intricacies of IFRSs and the implications for banks and other financial institutions.

-IFRS 9, the new standard on financial instruments, is mandatory for annual periods beginning on or after 1 January 2018.
-Utilizing a highly interactive format, this course provides a comprehensive overview of the effects that this standard has on the financial statements of financial institutions.
+Utilizing a highly interactive format, this course provides a comprehensive overview of the effects that IFRS 9 Financial Instruments has on the financial statements of financial institutions.

 The principles of the standards are demonstrated with numerous illustrative examples, complemented by application of the standards in an interactive group environment utilizing case studies, model and real-world financial statements and practical exercises.

 The registration fee for this unique event includes: